egiden/django-contact-us-tools/docs/source/models.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. py:property:: AbstractBaseMessage.ticket_number

-    A method that is decorated by the :py:dec:`property` decorator.
-It returns the ticket number to be displayed in the automatic-reply email.
+    :classmethod:

-    By default, each ticket number is the model's primary key expressed as a number whose length is specified by :attr:`AbstractBaseMessage.TICKET_NUM_LEN`.
-For example, if the primary key is 3 and :attr:`AbstractBaseMessage.TICKET_NUM_LEN` is left as its default of 4 then :meth:`AbstractBaseMessage.TICKET_NUM_LEN`
+    :type: str

-    :return: The ticket number.
+    The ticket number to be displayed in the automatic-reply email.

-    :rtype: str
+    By default, each ticket number is the model's primary key expressed as a number whose length is specified by :attr:`~AbstractBaseMessage.TICKET_NUM_LEN`.
+For example, if the primary key is 3 and :attr:`~AbstractBaseMessage.TICKET_NUM_LEN` is left as its default of 4 then :code:`ticket_number = "0003"`.

 .. _base_message_attr: